 In October and November 2018, we and certain current and former officers and directors were sued in three purported class actions filed in the U.S. District Court for the Eastern District of Pennsylvania, or the EDPA, alleging violations of the federal securities laws.
 In January 2019, the three lawsuits were consolidated into one action, and on May 29, 2019, the EDPA appointed a group of five individual investors as lead plaintiffs.
 A consolidated amended complaint was filed on August 2, 2019, alleging, among other things, that we and two former officers made false and misleading statements regarding our business, operations, and prospects, including certain statements made relating to our End-of-Phase 2 meeting with the FDA related to OLINVYK, and certain statements concerning top-line results from our Phase 3 studies related to OLINVYK.
-The plaintiffs seek, among other remedies, unspecified damages, attorneys' fees and other costs, and unspecified equitable or injunctive relief.
+The plaintiffs sought, among other remedies, unspecified damages, attorneys' fees and other costs, and unspecified equitable or injunctive relief.
 On August 28, 2020, the EDPA granted in part and denied in part defendants' motion to dismiss.
 On October 2, 2020, we and the individual defendants filed our answer to the amended complaint, denying all liability.
-On February 11, 2021, the parties agreed in principle to a settlement, which is subject to approval by the Court, and the Court issued its preliminary approval of the settlement on May 3, 2021 and finally approved the settlement on August 2, 2021.
-We and the individual defendants do not acknowledge any wrongdoing as part of the settlement, and an \$8.5 million payment will be made to the plaintiffs and their counsel, all of which will be funded by our insurance carriers.
+On February 11, 2021, the parties agreed in principle to a settlement of \$8.5 million, all of which was to be paid by the Company's insurance carriers, subject to approval by the Court.
+The Court issued its preliminary approval of the settlement on May 3, 2021 and finally approved the settlement on August 2, 2021.
+We and the individual defendants did not acknowledge any wrongdoing as part of the settlement.
 Upon entry into the agreement in principle, our liability related to this settlement became estimable and probable.
 Accordingly, we recorded in the fourth quarter of 2020 an estimated liability of \$8.5 million and a corresponding insurance recovery of the same amount.
-We continue to believe that the claims are without merit, and if necessary we intend to vigorously defend ourselves against the allegations.
+As expected, the \$8.5 million was paid by our insurance carriers, and the litigation is now resolved.
+We continue to believe that the claims were without merit.

-In December 2018, a shareholder derivative action was filed on behalf of the Company and against certain current and former officers and directors in the EDPA, and in February 2019, two additional, similar shareholder derivative actions were filed in the U.S. District Court for the District of Delaware.
+In December 2018, a shareholder derivative action was filed on behalf of us and against certain current and former officers and directors in the EDPA, and in February 2019, two additional, similar shareholder derivative actions were filed in the U.S. District Court for the District of Delaware.
 A fourth similar shareholder derivative action was filed in the EDPA in September 2019, and a fifth, similar derivative action was filed in the EDPA in November 2019.
 A similar sixth derivative action was filed in the EDPA in September 2020.
-These cases, which involve facts similar to the consolidated securities lawsuits, assert claims against the individual defendants for, among other things, breach of fiduciary duty, waste of corporate assets, violations of the federal securities laws, and unjust enrichment, and they make a number of demands, including for monetary damages and other equitable and injunctive relief.
+These cases, which involved facts similar to the consolidated securities lawsuits, asserted claims against the individual defendants for, among other things, breach of fiduciary duty, waste of corporate assets, violations of the federal securities laws, and unjust enrichment, and they make a number of demands, including for monetary damages and other equitable and injunctive relief.
 The parties agreed to a settlement, which was preliminarily approved by the Court on May 27, 2021, and finally approved by the Court on August 2, 2021.
-The individual defendants do not acknowledge any wrongdoing as part of the settlement.
-The Company has agreed to make certain corporate governance changes, and a monetary payment of \$500,000 will be made to plaintiffs' counsel, all of which will be funded by the Company's insurance carriers.
+The individual defendants did not acknowledge any wrongdoing as part of the settlement.
+We agreed to make certain corporate governance changes, and a monetary payment of \$500,000 was made to plaintiffs' counsel, all of which was funded by the Company's insurance carriers.
 We recorded in the fourth quarter of 2020 an estimated liability of \$0.5 million and a corresponding insurance recovery of the same amount.
+As expected, the \$0.5 million was paid by the Company's insurance carriers, and the litigation is now resolved.